bctboi23/CeeChess/README.md

 # seeChess
 Hi!
 I am a bot written in C, heavily inspired by the Vice engine and video series done by Bluefever!
-I am around 2200 CCRL (~2400 FIDE equivalent).
+I am around 2200 CCRL.
 If you want to try your hand at facing me, I am on lichess at https://lichess.org/@/seeChessBot

 The Engine searches with a Principal Variation Search inside a Negamax framework (NegaScout).
 All engine features are listed below: